 5. Get to Baking

-Similar to cooking, baking can be a fun experience on its own.
+Similar to cooking, baking can be a fun experience on its own and is a great option if you’re wondering what to do in Auckland on a rainy day.
 Once you head into the kitchen, you may find yourself baking a batch of cookies, brownies, blondies, and even some banana bread – all at once!
 The best part about spending your rainy day in Auckland baking is that your home will be left smelling like a bakery, and you will have enough dessert to last you the entire week.
 This activity gets even better if you get competitive with a friend or family where you can divide into teams and have a competition to see who bakes the best dessert!

 The Final Word

 It may be sad when it rains endlessly in Auckland but leave it to us to ensure that you still have a good day with your friends and family.
 Whether you want to head out and try some new things such as visiting a museum or an art gallery, or if you just want to stay at home and enjoy – our list has it all covered for you.